cristianoarbex/portfolioSimulationData/README.md

 ## Data files

-The following folders contain the data files required to run the second stage models in every experiment in the paper:

- - `section6.2`:
+The folder `dataFiles/` contains the data files required to run all of the second stage models described in the paper.
+Note that we do not include the first stage models, but the (desired) weights chosen at the first stage are part of the second stage data file.
+Once again, for each experiment, some data files are due to portfolio rebalances, some are required in order to execute a futures contract rollover.
+All files for each experiment are in a corresponding zipped file of the format`.tar.gz`.
+The experiment to which it refers should be clear from the context.